vanessabau/Psychic-Game/README.md

 One of the first things that was fun to learn was how to create an array of all the letters of the alphabet without typing each letter out "a", - I was happy to find there was a way to do this with one string on code (reference below).

 I chose to first focus on game functionality.
-Once the game is working exactly how I want, I will add a style sheet.
+I built everything in html first, then styled in css, finally I cut and pasted the script into a .js file to create the javascript.

 Most of the game I was able to adjust to reflect the needed parameters.
 The elements that are proving challenging are below.